The-True-Hooha/portfolio-v1/README.md

 ## Branches
 `main`: This branch contains the first iteration of my website.

-I will consider making different versions in due time, in theor associated branches.
+I will consider making different versions in due time, in their associated branches.

 ## License